Thai police use tear gas, rubber bullets to disperse protesters | ExBulletin

 During the clashes, protesters threw giant smoke bombs and fireworks at police and also sprayed a royal portrait with paint, but failed in an attempt to set it on fire, although they burned tires and trash in some places.

-The rally was called by REDEM, a faction of a wider protest movement last year that began with three essential demands: that Prime Minister Prayuth Chan-ocha and his government leave, that the constitution be changed to make it more democratic and monarchical. reformed to make it more accountable.
+The rally was called by REDEM, a faction of a wider protest movement last year that began with three key demands: the resignation of Prime Minister Prayuth Chan-ocha and his government, to change the constitution to make it more democratic and monarchical. reformed to make it more accountable.

 REDEM, which stands for Restart Democracy, claims it has no leaders and holds online voting to decide on rally dates and activities.

-The movement highlighted its campaign to focus on the monarchy and Thailand’s masterpiece law, which makes criticizing, insulting or slandering the king and some other old kings punishable by up to 15 years in prison.
+The movement intensified its campaign to focus on the monarchy, and Thais lest mastered the law, which makes criticizing, insulting or slandering the king and some other old kings punishable by up to 15 years in prison.

 The monarchy has long been treated as a sacred institution in Thailand and public criticism is not only illegal but has long been considered socially unacceptable.
 Many people still respect the monarchy and the military, a major power in Thai society, considers the protection of the monarchy a top priority.